- Major Powers and Militarized Conflict

 This paper introduces a simple method to analyze interdependent duration processes that typically arise in strategic interactions involving two political actors.
 In analyzing the duration of intra- and interstate conflict, for example, the time until each side decides to terminate violence is strategically dependent on one another.
 I conduct a series of Monte Carlo analyses that estimate common duration models as well as the proposed strategic duration model.
 These simulations show that ignoring strategic interdependence can lead to biased parameter estimates, including the inability to recover the true form of duration dependence.
 The proposed approach is easy to implement, and applicable to many situations that are of interest to political scientists.
 I provide an empirical application of the method by studying the effect of outside intervention on the duration of civil wars.
 Contrary to the conventional wisdom that outside interventions prolong the time until a negotiated settlement is reached, my findings suggest that balanced interventions can facilitate a rapid settlement.

-- Institutional Opposition, Regime Responsiveness, and International Conflict
+- Institutional Opposition, Regime Accountability, and International Conflict

 Revise and Resubmit at the Journal of Politics